Spencer Torkelson Player Props: Tigers vs. Red Sox

 Spencer Torkelson At The Plate

-- Torkelson is batting .217 with a double, a home run and a walk.
+- Torkelson is hitting .222 with a double, a home run and a walk.

-- In three of six games this season, Torkelson has had at least one hit, including one game with multiple hits.
+- In four of seven games this season, Torkelson has picked up at least one hit, including one game with multiple hits.

+- He has hit a long ball in one of seven games, and in 3.6% of his plate appearances.

-- Torkelson has picked up an RBI in two games this year, with multiple runs batted in once.
+- Torkelson has picked up an RBI in two games this season, with multiple runs batted in once.

+- In three of seven games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.